Cyprus–United Kingdom relations: Modern relations

 The two countries share membership of the Commonwealth of Nations.
 At the moment, according to a 2011 estimate by Yiannis Papadakis, there are an estimated 270,000 Greek-Cypriots living in the UK.
 Furthermore, a 2011 report by the Home Affairs Committee states that there are 300,000 Turkish-Cypriots living in the UK.
-There are at least 50,000 British who reside in Cyprus, with most having their property in Paphos district.
+There are at least 50,000 Brits who reside in Cyprus, with most having their property in Paphos district.
 Current relations between Cyprus and the United Kingdom are considered excellent with high levels of cooperation on energy, diplomacy and education.
 On 16 January 2014 President of Cyprus Nicos Anastasiades and British Prime Minister David Cameron reaffirmed the strong bonds of friendship and partnership between Cyprus and the UK, during a meeting at 10 Downing Street.

 Akrotiri and Dhekelia

 The continuing British sovereignty of the Akrotiri and Dhekelia Sovereign Base Areas has continued to divide Cypriots.
 Several Cypriot villages remain enclaved in the areas, and there have been numerous arrests of anti-British demonstrators over the past few years.
 These activists assert that the UK should not continue to hold territory in an EU state.

 In January 2014, an agreement signed by Cypriot Foreign Minister Ioannis Kasoulides and Foreign Secretary William Hague, in the presence of President Nicos Anastasiades, was made to lift the restrictions in developing properties within the British bases areas.
 The right of the owners to develop their land concerns 15 local administrative units, which make up 78% of the total area of the bases.
 The agreement lifted all restrictions about eligibility and the development of properties within the British Bases so that all regulations applied in the Republic of Cyprus will be valid within the Bases areas, as regards purchasing and developing properties by European or third country nationals.
+Following the March 2, 2026 drone attack on Akrotiri air base during the 2026 Iran war, and its dissatisfaction from the British response, Cyprus stated it will consider changing the current agreement.
+On March 3, Britain said it is sending to Cyprus the HMS Dragon destroyer and helicopters with counter-drone tech.
+On 5 March 2026, Britain stated its defence secretary, John Healey, will visit Cyprus after the fallout between the two countries.